eduardojoya/HW1/README.md

-This is an sample static site generator using bash and python.
+This is an sample static site generator using a bootstrap template and ran with bash and python.
 Requires build.sh or build.py to generate page